MarkusJohansen/ChimeraCSS/README.md

 ```

 ### Responsiveness

 ChimeraCSS is built with responsiveness in mind.
-All you have to do is to ensure that your application is responsive when using chimera, is to include the ``Responsiveness tag`` in your ``<header>``:
+All you have to do is to ensure that your application is responsive when using Chimera, and to include the ``Responsiveness tag`` in your ``<header>``:

 ```HTML
 <meta name="viewport" content="width=device-width, initial-scale=1">